mozoarella/dylans-blog/content/posts/brand_new_start/index.md

 For example I used to have like 5 Spotify playlists.
 I ended up just moving everything into one and even that gave some kind of peace.
 I also used to be obsessed with running my own webservers but since I also do that for a living I wanted my personal projects to be simpler.

-Wherever possible I now heavily rely on the power of static site generator and the services allowing you to host them at next to no cost/effort.
+Wherever possible I now heavily rely on the power of static site generators and the services allowing you to host their output at next to no cost/effort.
 Now both this blog and my [personal site](https://dylanmaassen.nl) run on Cloudflare Pages and changing them is as simple as a git push.

 As for this blog, I'm pretty technical so a good chunk of my posts will be about the latest newest tool I've found to achieve something.
 However, I don't want it to just be technobabble.
 I *hopefully* have more on my mind ;)